Giksai/lens-qa/README.md

  execute `npm run debug`.
 (Logs can be found in `artifacts/logs` directory).

 To delete allure test results folder (test-reports) and build folder, run `npm run clean`.
-If there is no build or test-reports folder, it will throw an error, which is ok.

 ### Configuring tests to run